BobDaGecko/Mix-o-Mods-Repo/README.md

 ## Known Issues
 #### ie: Game crashes on first start up
 There are certain issues with pack that I have found.
-If I have been unable to find a premanant fix they will be listed [here](https://github.com/BobDaGecko/MoM-Repo/issues/2).
+If I have been unable to find a permanent fix they will be listed [here](https://github.com/BobDaGecko/MoM-Repo/issues/2).
 Any help to fixing these issues will be greatly appreciated.

 ## System Requirements
 This is a massive modpack and is rescource demanding.
 As long you have relatively modern hardware all you will need is a minimum of 16 GB of ram.
 You will not allocate all 16 gigabytes but it is recommended that you allocate 8 gigabytes and a minimum of six (note: this will cause a notification to pop up warning of performance issues).